-• Life itself is seen then as constant work, but in this case with an unhappy ending.
-Paglia does not see a polite gentleman caller at all but rather a figure of rape and murder.

-- The near-perfect rhyme in this case offering a sense of security as in a child's rhyme.
-Mirroring the character's childlike innocence.
-Paglia asserts that the protagonist herself transforms in the piece from a state of naive innocence into a form of disillusioned experience, a transformation to an unhappy resolution. - tulle: fine netting for wedding veils or funeral clothing - Paglia adds a heavy pessimisstic tone at the closure: God / Death / Gentleman Caller have failed to return in a Second Coming. - She writes: "on the contrary, it was Christ's rosy offer of an afterlife that cruelly duped and defrauded her.
-God himself is the suave kidnapper" (100).

-• With this type of reading Immortality is an accomplice to Death's deception.
+- Life itself is seen then as constant work, but in this case with an unhappy ending.
+Echoing McGann, Paglia does not see a polite gentleman caller at all but rather a figure of rape and murder. - Paglia asserts that the protagonist herself transforms in the piece from a state of naive innocence into a form of disillusioned experience, a transformation to an unhappy resolution. - tulle: fine netting for wedding veils or funeral clothing - Paglia adds a heavy pessimisstic tone at the closure: God / Death / Gentleman Caller have failed to return in a Second Coming. - She writes: "on the contrary, it was Christ's rosy offer of an afterlife that cruelly duped and defrauded her.
+God himself is the suave kidnapper" (100). - With this type of reading Immortality is an accomplice to Death's deception. - The poem ends in an extinction of consciousness.